abeaudin/toronto-workshop/README.md

 ```
 terraform init
 ```
-4. Next, we'll use the supplied terraform files to provision the LKE clusters.
+4. Next, we'll use the supplied terraform files to provision the LKE cluster.
 First, run the "terraform plan" command to view the plan prior to deployment-
 ```
 terraform plan \
  -var-file="terraform.tfvars"
  ```
- 5. Run "terraform apply" to deploy the plan to Linode and build your LKE clusters-
+ 5. Run "terraform apply" to deploy the plan to Linode and build your LKE cluster-
  ```
  terraform apply \
  -var-file="terraform.tfvars"
  ```
-Once deployment is complete, you should see 2 LKE clusters within the "Kubernetes" section of your Linode Cloud Manager account.
+Once deployment is complete, you should see an LKE cluster within the "Kubernetes" section of your Linode Cloud Manager account.

 ### Deploy Containers to LKE
 ![k8](https://user-images.githubusercontent.com/19197357/184130510-08d983b6-109c-4bdb-b50c-db97fec3571d.png)

-Next step is to use kubectl to deploy the NGINX endpoints to each LKE cluster.
+Next step is to use kubectl to deploy the cockroach db container to the LKE cluster.

 1. Install kubectl via the below commands from the Linode shell-
 ```